Terms and Conditions

 1.1 In the Terms and Conditions, following definitions apply:

-• “The Company” shall mean “the specialist company appointed to undertake the relevant work which shall enter into the Contract for the work with the Client”
+• “The Company” shall mean “the specialist company appointed to undertake the relevant work which shall enter into the Contract for the work with the Client” is in regards to Love Your Floor London Ltd.

 • “Client” – means the person, company, corporate entity, partnership or other legal entity whom or which contracts with the Company, for the Company to provide the relevant work